dtrelogan/react-formstate/docs/walkthrough.md

 We could add validation and other form features in raw react but unless you stay in a very limited box it gets tricky, fast.
 Worse, as you write new forms, the pattern you come up with won't be very DRY.

-So don't bother, use react-formstate instead.
-It will serve you well, **even as your forms grow in complexity**.
+So don't bother, use react-formstate instead:

 ```diff
 import React, { Component } from 'react';